Interactive Visual Reasoning under Uncertainty: The env Environment

 \paragraph{Trial}

 After observing the context panels, the agent forms an initial belief of Blicketness over all the objects.
-At each time step $t$ that follows, the agent observes the outcome of the previous experiment, updates its own belief about the Blickets, and, if still uncertain about some object(s), proposes a new experiment to test.
-This process resembles the exploratory play in children's problem solving.
+At each time step $t$ that follows, the agent observes the outcome of the previous experiment, updates its own belief about the Blickets, and, if uncertainty about object(s) remains, proposes a new experiment to test.
+There is no limit to the number of objects when proposing trials.
+This process resembles the active hypothesis testing process and is crucial for discerning related variables.

 \paragraph{Observation Space}